Swapnanilmanna1701/ai-lor-generator-with-editing/README.md

 ### 2. **Generate a Letter**
 1. Log in and navigate to `/generator`
-2. Fill out the comprehensive form:
+2. Fill out the comprehensive form (`LORForm.tsx`):
    - **Applicant Details:** Name, program, achievements
    - **Referrer Information:** Your position, relationship to applicant
    - **Letter Specifications:** Tone (formal/warm), type (academic/professional)
    - **Target Institution:** Specific program or university
 3. Click **"Generate LOR"**
-4. Review the AI-generated letter in the rich text editor
+4. Review the AI-generated letter in the preview panel (`LORPreview.tsx`)
-5. Edit as needed using the toolbar controls
+5. Edit as needed using the rich text editor
 6. Click **"Save Letter"** to store in your dashboard

 ### 3. **Manage Letters**